 This Paris museum’s website: The Rodin Museum

-Getting to this Paris museum: Métro stops: Varenne, Invalides
+Best Museums in Paris – Getting there: Métro stops: Varenne, Invalides

 16 rue Chaptal, Paris, 9th arrondissement